Country overview: Finland

 Since the first ESPAD survey was carried out in 1995, drug experimentation has increased in Finland.
 The surveys indicate that pupils who are doing well in school use substances of any kind less than do pupils who are performing poorly.
 By contrast, the educational background of the pupil’s family does not significantly influence experimentation.

 Universal school-based prevention is focused on all school levels and aims to create safe and risk-reducing environments for pupils.
 Drug education is a part of mandatory education.
 In addition, counselling and support in drug-related problems are offered by health and social services in schools.
 All schools have a drug strategy as part of their student welfare plan, comprising guidelines for drug prevention and drug-related problems, together with information on cooperation and networking with local stakeholders.
-Individual schools can decide independently about other school-based drug prevention programmes, but these activities are not systematically reported.
+Individual schools can decide independently about other school-based drug prevention activities, but these activities are not systematically reported.
 The most popular approaches are knowledge transfer, experimental pedagogy, life-skills education, affective education and alternatives to drug use.
+Substance abuse prevention is also embedded in general prevention programmes for young people, but manualised substance abuse prevention programmes in schools are rarely implemented, since the whole system is focused on offering a protective school climate.

 With regard to selective and indicated prevention, the National Institute for Health and Welfare has published a guide for social welfare and healthcare professionals on the early identification of mental health and substance abuse problems.
-In 2009 a guidebook was published for parents and professionals working with young people on the management of substance use problems.
-Risk prevention activities targeting school dropouts or young drug users are mainly implemented through health counselling centres and outreach youth work teams run by non-governmental organisations (NGOs).
+In 2009 guidebooks were published on the management of substance use problems and on the identification and screening of mental health and substance abuse problems.
+Risk prevention activities targeting school dropouts or young drug users are mainly implemented through health counselling centres, outreach youth work teams run by non-governmental organisations (NGOs), sheltered youth homes, rehabilitation units and workshops for young people.
 Drug testing has been introduced in workplace settings to facilitate early interventions and referral to support services for those who may need it.
-A low-threshold web service Addiction is an additional tool to provide information and self-help for high-risk populations.
+A low-threshold web service, Addiction, is an additional tool to provide information and self-help for high-risk populations.

 View ‘Prevention profile’ for additional information.

-In 2011 some 62.2 % of all clients entered treatment due to opioid use (mainly injecting buprenorphine), followed by amphetamines at 14.1 % and cannabis at 13.4 %.
-Among new treatment clients, 43.8 % reported that opioids were their main problem drug, 32.9 % reported cannabis use and 11.6 % reported amphetamines.
-It should be noted that more than half of all treatment clients were polydrug users, as they reported using three or more substances before entering treatment services.
+In 2012 some 62 % of all clients entered treatment due to opioid use (mainly injecting buprenorphine), followed by cannabis at 18 % and amphetamines at 12 %.
+The year 2012 was the first time that the largest proportion of treatment demands (43 %) reported that cannabis was their main problem drug, followed by opioids at 38 % , and amphetamines at 10 %.
+Injection rates remained high among all treatment clients (80 % for amphetamines and 81 % for opioids) and new treatment clients (68 % for amphetamines and 74 % for opioids).
+It should be noted that more than half of all treatment demand clients were polydrug users, as they reported using three or more substances before entering treatment services.

-In 2011 some 28 % of all clients entering treatment were under the age of 25.
-A higher percentage of younger clients was reported among new treatment clients, with 49 % under the age of 25.
-With regard to gender distribution, around 64 % of all clients entering treatment were male and 36 % were female.
+In 2012 some 32 % of all clients entering treatment were under the age of 25.
+New treatment clients tended to be younger, with 61 % under the age of 25.
+With regard to gender distribution, around 66 % of all treatment clients were male and 34 % were female.
 The proportion of females among all treatment clients is increasing steadily, year by year.
-A similar gender distribution was reported among new treatment clients, with 66 % male and 34 % female.
+A similar gender distribution was reported among new treatment clients, with 67 % male and 33 % female.

-The National Institute for Health and Welfare in Finland operates the national HIV registry.
-In 2011 the registry recorded 176 new cases of HIV infection (187 in 2010; 178 in 2009).
-In 2011 eight cases (1.5 per million of the population) were attributed to injecting drug use.
-In 1997 only two cases of diagnosed HIV infection were attributed to injecting drug use (0.2 per million of the population), increasing to 85 in 1999 (16.5 per million of the population).
+The National Institute for Health and Welfare in Finland operates the National Infectious Diseases Register.
+In 2011 the registry recorded 176 new cases of human immunodeficiency virus (HIV) infection (187 in 2010; 178 in 2009).
+In 2011 eight and in 2012 seven cases of HIV were attributed to injecting drug use.
+In 1997 only two cases of diagnosed HIV infection were attributed to injecting drug use, increasing to 85 in 1999.
 The number of cases has decreased significantly since then.
-The national prevalence rate of HIV infection among injecting drug users for 2007 was estimated at 1.2 %, based on a sample of 722 people.
-In 2009 HIV prevalence based on a sample of 679 current injecting drug users in nine needle and syringe programmes indicate HIV prevalence at 0.7 %.
+The national prevalence rate of HIV infection among people who inject drugs (PWID) for 2007 was estimated at 1.2 %, based on a sample of 722 people.
+In 2009 a sample of 684 current injecting drug users in nine needle and syringe programmes indicated HIV prevalence at 0.7 %.

-In 2010 some 1 160 new cases of hepatitis C virus (HCV) were diagnosed (1 132 in 2010; 1 061 in 2009) and approximately half of the cases had been contracted through intravenous drug use.
+In 2011 some 1 160 new cases of hepatitis C virus (HCV) were diagnosed (1 132 in 2010; 1 061 in 2009); approximately half of the cases had been contracted through injecting drug use.
 HCV prevalence among 682 clients of nine needle and syringe programme sites was 60.5 % in 2009.
-In 2010 some 24 cases of acute hepatitis B virus (HBV) infections were diagnosed; the means of transmission was identified in 10 of the cases, but none had contracted acute infection through injecting drug use.
+In 2011 some 24 cases of acute hepatitis B virus (HBV) infections were diagnosed; the means of transmission were identified in ten cases, and none had contracted the infection through injecting drug use.
+In 2012, out of 13 acute and chronic HBV cases with a known transmission route, one had contracted acute infection through injecting drug use.

-In general, there has been significant decline in HIV and HBV infections linked to injecting drug use over the past decade, which is largely attributed to the work of health counselling centres, including the exchange of used needles and syringes for clean ones and provision of the HBV vaccination free of charge to risk groups.
+In general, there has been a significant decline in HIV and HBV infections linked to injecting drug use over the past decade, which is largely attributed to the work of health counselling centres, including the exchange of used needles and syringes for clean ones and provision of the HBV vaccination free of charge to risk groups.
+The prevalence of HCV, however, remained fairly stable.

-The General Mortality Register and the special registry provide data on drug-related deaths in Finland.
-Data from the special registry are based on forensic toxicological examinations that must be conducted in cases where death is unexpected or sudden.
-The data on drug-related deaths from both registries are also available as drug-related death standards, a standard protocol for extracting data on drug-related deaths (DRDs) from registries in EU Member States.
+The National Cause of Death Register (General Mortality Register — Statistics Finland) and the Special Registry provide data on drug-induced deaths in Finland.
+Data from the Special Registry are based on forensic toxicological examinations that must be conducted in cases where death is unexpected or sudden.
+Data extraction and reporting is in line with the EMCDDA definitions and recommendations.

-Over the past 10 years the number of drug related deaths has generally increased, and there was a fairly sharp increase in 2011, mainly due to an increase in opioid- and amphetamine-induced deaths.
-Although the number of heroin-related deaths has decreased rapidly since the late 1990s, some 81.7 % of DRDs involve opiates — mainly opioid-containing medications such as buprenorphine, usually in combination with other psychoactive substances, e.g. alcohol or benzodiazepines.
-According to the General Mortality Register, 40 % of drug-related deaths in 2000 involved people under the age of 25.
-This trend has since levelled off, and in 2011 the proportion of drug-related deaths involving people under the age of 25 decreased to 16.2 %.
+According to the standard definition for the general mortality registries there were 213 drug-induced deaths in 2012, which is the highest annual number reported since 1996.
+Over the past 10 years the number of drug-induced deaths has generally increased and there was a fairly sharp increase in 2011 and 2012, mainly due to an increase in opioid- , amphetamine-, and cannabinoid-induced deaths.
+In 2012 a total of 170 deaths involved opioids — mainly opioid-containing medications such as buprenorphine, usually in combination with other psychoactive substances, e.g. alcohol or benzodiazepines.
+According to the General Mortality Register, 40 % of drug-induced deaths in 2000 involved people under the age of 25.
+This trend has since levelled off, and in 2012 the proportion of drug-induced deaths involving people under the age of 25 decreased to about 14 %.
+In 2012 the mean age of the victims was 37.7 years and the majority of the deceased were male (161).
+Some cases were related to new psychoactive drugs, of which MDPV was the most commonly found among the stimulant type of drugs.

 Problem alcohol use is a much greater problem in Finland than is illicit drug use.
 Thus, there are more generic addiction treatment facilities than specific facilities, and this is the case for both outpatient and inpatient facilities.
 Drug treatment can be divided into five main categories: outpatient clinics; short-term inpatient care; long-term rehabilitation units; support services; and peer support activities.
 Outpatient services provide treatment for all kinds of addictions, youth outpatient services and outpatient services for problem drug users.
 They provide an assessment of mental and somatic status, counselling, individual, family or group therapy, referrals, detoxifications or opioid substitution treatment.
 Short-term inpatient care refers to inpatient detoxification treatment, which is usually arranged in rehabilitation units, detoxification units or specialised healthcare services.
-The duration of the detoxification periods varies from 24 hours to four weeks.
+The duration of the detoxification period varies from 24 hours to four weeks.
 Long-term rehabilitation includes residential psychosocial treatment for problem drug users, residential services for youth, and psychiatric services for problem drug users.
 Support services include rehabilitative day-care centres and housing services.
 However, a trend to move drug treatment to primary health is increasingly noticeable, while income-related activities, living and employment assistance are provided to facilitate treatment and recovery.
 It should be noted that available treatment is mainly focused on the needs of opioid users, while long-term treatment options for amphetamine users remain limited.
-The current care guidelines are being updated to incorporate the most advanced treatment methods for users of new psychoactive substances and cannabis, and for pregnant women.
+The current care guidelines are being updated to incorporate the most advanced treatment methods for: users of new psychoactive substances and cannabis; emergency care; pregnant women; OST for young people; and ADHD and intoxicants.

-Substitution treatment is provided in inpatient and outpatient settings.
-It is typically provided through specialised units, and although general practitioners are also allowed to provide such treatment only a few are reported to be involved.
+OST is provided in inpatient and outpatient settings.
+It is typically provided through specialised units, although general practitioners and pharmacies are increasingly involved in the provision of these services.
 Methadone was introduced in Finland in 1974 and buprenorphine became available in 1997.
 The buprenorphine/naloxone combination was introduced in 2004, making Finland the first country in Europe where this substitution medication became available.

-In 2011 approximately 2 000 clients were reported to be receiving opioid substitution treatment, 40 % of whom were on methadone and 60 % on buprenorphine-based medication.
+In 2011 a total of 2 439 clients were reported to be receiving OST, of which 931 were on methadone and 1 508 were on buprenorphine-based medication.

 View ‘Treatment profile’ for additional information.